 4. Please include the hashtag #wkendtravelinspiration if you share on Twitter.

-Please share these tips on Social Media, including Pintrest.
+Please share these tips on Social Media, including Pinterest.